 Databases usually recognize AND as the primary operator, and will connect words with AND even if you don’t type it.

-If you use a combination of AND and OR operators in a search, enclose the words with “OR” together in parentheses:
+If you use a combination of AND and OR operators in a search, the OR-operations must be done before ANDs.
+This is done by enclosing the words connected with “OR” together in parentheses:

 In many databases you may use the advanced search form to build up your search with drop-down menu.
 See more from next chapter: Basic and advanced search.

 Watch a video by Deakin Library (1:36) (video opens to YouTube):

 - Recognise which of your search terms should be connected with AND, which with OR

 Next page: Basic and advanced search queries